antmicro/rowhammer-tester/docs/source/playbook.md

 * `TrivialRowMapping` - logical address is the same as physical address
 * `TypeARowMapping` - a more complex mapping method, reverse-engineered as a part of the [*Defeating Software Mitigations against Rowhammer: a Surgical Precision Hammer* paper](https://download.vusec.net/papers/hammertime_raid18.pdf)
-* `TypeBRowMapping` - logical address is the physical one multiplied by 2, taken from [this paper](https://arxiv.org/pdf/2005.13121.pdf)
+* `TypeBRowMapping` - logical address is the physical one multiplied by 2, taken from [Revisiting RowHammer: An Experimental Analysis of Modern DRAM Devices and Mitigation Techniques](https://arxiv.org/pdf/2005.13121.pdf)

 ## Row Generator class